Mqxx/Minecraft-Server/README.md

 > Final words

-Your Minecraft server should now be fully set up.
+Your Minecraft server should now be fully set up 🎉.
 The server should start automatically on startup and stop automatically on shutdown.
 If anything in the guide is unclear let me know and I will try to improve it.